gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 cast send --rpc-url https://sepolia.infura.io/v3/<Your Infura API key> \
     0x15166Ba9d24aBfa477C0c88dD1E6321297214eC8                         \
     "burn(uint256)" 50000000000000000000                               \
-    --private-key <Your sepolia private key from step 1.3>
+    --private-key <Your wallet private key>
 ```

 This should display some output stating that your transaction was a success, along with a